netahadar/Learning-How-To-Learn/README.md

   * Positioning
   And more...

- I'm planning on adding other fetures to the site such as comments, contact form, anchors and vendor prefixes,
+ I'm planning on adding other features to the site such as comments, contact form, anchors and vendor prefixes,

  in order to improve my capabilities and site visibility.